Happyuky7/MojangAuthlibAllVersions1/README.md

 Here you can find the imported libraries in Maven Format

-In a future update it will be like importing the Mojang AuthLib in Gradel
+In a future update it will be like importing the Mojang AuthLib in Gradle

 ---